 Megan has worked for over 25 years in nonprofit program development and management, primarily with organizations focused on involving young people in service learning.
 Her professional experience includes City of Palo Alto teen coordinator, Constitutional Rights Foundation project director, Youth Community Service founder, Haas Center for Public Service assistant director, Youth Service California executive director, and outreach coordinator for the Service Learning 2000 Center in the Stanford School of Education.
 She also worked as an independent consultant supporting nonprofits with event planning, fund development, and publications.

-Current community involvement includes an appointment to the PAUSD Parcel Tax Oversight Committee, and advisory and board roles with Foundation for a College Education, First Congregational Church Nursery School, and League of Women Voters Palo Alto.
-Megan has also served as a community volunteer with Adolescent Counseling Services, Palo Alto Community Child Care, Palo Alto Community Fund, Leadership Mid-Peninsula, Family Resource Center Implementation Team, City of Palo Alto Comprehensive Plan Committee, Mothers' Symposium, Youth Community Service, Palo Alto Partners in Education, Partners in School Innovation, and YWCA of the Mid-Peninsula.
+Current community involvement includes advisory and board roles with Foundation for a College Education, First Congregational Church Nursery School, Palo Alto Police Foundation, and League of Women Voters Palo Alto.
+Megan previously had an appointment to the PAUSD Parcel Tax Oversight Committee, and has also served as a community volunteer with Adolescent Counseling Services, Palo Alto Community Child Care, Palo Alto Community Fund, Leadership Mid-Peninsula, Family Resource Center Implementation Team, City of Palo Alto Comprehensive Plan Committee, Mothers' Symposium, Youth Community Service, Palo Alto Partners in Education, Partners in School Innovation, and YWCA of the Mid-Peninsula.
 Megan was recognized in 2008 with the Palo Alto Tall Tree Award for Outstanding Citizen/Volunteer; and in 2013 with the Lloyd W. Dinkelspiel Award for Outstanding Service to Undergraduate Education and the Margaret Ann Fidler Award for Distinguished Service to Student Affairs.
 In 2014, she was recognized by the California Governor's Office as a Service Trailblazer for AmeriCorps first 20 years.
-She lives with her husband, Mike, and three children, Matt, Molly '19, and Michaela, in Palo Alto.
+She lives with her husband, Mike, in Palo Alto and three grown children, Matt, Molly '19, and Michaela,.